Journal titles are periodic publications released in issues that contain articles from different authors.

 Titles include long-standing publications such as Accountancy Age, Construction News, Music Week, Nursing Times and Solicitors' Journal.

-In Library Search, trade journals are part of the journals content type.
+In Library Search, trade journals are part of the journals resource type.
 You can find trade journals titles recommendations in the relevant subject guides.

 Consumer newspapers and magazines